CankerScience

 Minor Aphthous Ulcers

-The most common form, accounting for roughly 80% of all cases.
-Minor ulcers are small (under 10mm in diameter), oval or round with a yellow-gray fibrinous base and a distinct red halo.
-They heal without scarring in 7–14 days.
-They typically occur in crops of 1–5 at a time.
+The most common form, roughly 80% of all cases.
+Minor ulcers are small (under 10mm across), oval or round, with a yellow-gray center and a distinct red ring around the edge.
+They heal without scarring in 7–14 days and usually show up 1–5 at a time.

 Major Aphthous Ulcers (Sutton's Disease)

-Larger (over 10mm), deeper, and significantly more painful than minor ulcers.
-Major ulcers can persist for 2–6 weeks and frequently heal with scarring.
-They may interfere with eating and speaking.
-Major aphthous is associated more strongly with systemic conditions like Crohn's disease, celiac disease, and HIV (Scully & Porter, 2008 — PMID: 18279969).
+Larger (over 10mm), deeper, and much more painful than minor ulcers.
+Major aphthous ulcers can last 2–6 weeks and often heal with a scar.
+They can make eating and speaking difficult.
+This type is more strongly linked to whole-body conditions like Crohn's disease, celiac disease, and HIV (Scully & Porter, 2008 — PMID: 18279969).

 Herpetiform Aphthous Ulcers

-Named for their resemblance to herpetic lesions (not caused by herpes simplex virus).
-Characterized by crops of 10–100 tiny (1–3mm) ulcers that may coalesce into larger irregular lesions.
-More common in women and older age groups.
+Named for how they look like herpes sores — but they are not caused by the herpes virus.
+Herpetiform canker sores show up as clusters of 10–100 tiny (1–3mm) ulcers that can merge into larger irregular patches.
+More common in women and older adults.
 Healing time: 7–30 days.

 Canker Sore vs. Cold Sore: Key Differences